DustinFausnaugh/cleancupcakes/README.md

 ## What's Messy in the Data
-Flavor names entered inconsistently (e.g. "RedVelvet", "red velvet", "Red Velvet Cupcake" all referring to the same product) Prices stored as text, with inconsistent formatting (some with a dollar signs, some without) A handful of clear data-entry errors in price (e.g. a $300 cupcake, a $0.03 cupcake) Order dates stored in two different formats
+Flavor names entered inconsistently (e.g. "RedVelvet", "red velvet", "Red Velvet Cupcake" all referring to the same product) Prices stored as text, with inconsistent formatting (some with a dollar signs, some without) A handful of clear data-entry errors in price (e.g. a 300 dollar cupcake, a 0.03 dollar cupcake) Order dates stored in two different formats
 Missing values in both the flavor and quantity columns
 ## Approach